 Utility Services.
-Wastewater collection and treatment within the District are provided by Superstition Mountains Community Facilities District No. 1 and potable water production and distribution within the District are provided by Water Utilities Community Facilities District (City of Apache Junction, Arizona) (the "Apache Junction Water District").
+Wastewater collection and treatment within the District are provided by the Apache Junction Sewer District and potable water production and distribution within the District are provided by Water Utilities Community Facilities District (City of Apache Junction, Arizona) (the "Apache Junction Water District").
 Electrical service within the District is provided by Salt River Project.
 Telephone and cable service is provided by Mediacom and Cox Communications.

 Schools.
 Elementary School: Desert Vista Elementary School (K-5), 3701 East Broadway Avenue, Apache Junction, Arizona 85119, approximately 61⁄2 miles northeast of the project.
 Junior High School: Cactus Canyon Junior High School (6-8), 801 West Southern Avenue, Apache Junction, Arizona 85120.
 High School: Apache Junction High School, (9-12), 2525 South Ironwood Drive, Apache Junction, Arizona 85120.
 A segment of the District may be zoned for a future elementary school.
+Within the City boundaries, there are three charter schools and a segment is zoned for a future charter school.